adrien-febvay/minify-css-idents/README.md

 ### About the plugin

-When `MinifyCssIdentsPlugin` is registered in Webpack's plug-ins, it has the opportunity to create, update and/or load an indentifier map file.
+When `MinifyCssIdentsPlugin` is registered in Webpack's plug-ins, it has the opportunity to emit and/or load an identifier map file.
 This feature is critical to keep the identifiers consistent across build steps.

-It uses the `beforeCompile` hook of Webpack's compiler to read the map file, then the `compilation` and `afterProcessAssets` hooks to write/delete it.
+It uses the `beforeCompile` hook of Webpack's compiler to load the prior map, then the `compilation` and `afterProcessAssets` hooks to emit the new map.

 When `MinifyCssIdentsPlugin` is omitted, it will instanciate automatically with its default options.
 However, it might not be able to detect the value of Webpack's [optimization.minimize](https://webpack.js.org/configuration/optimization/#optimizationminimize) option in the future, as the way of accessing the compiler's options from a loader is deprecated.